 I just finished George Lakoff’s book, Don’t Think of an Elephant!
 Know Your Values and Frame the Debate.
 Channeling my inner Joe Biden, I loved the book; I hated the book.
 (2019 Update: By golly, Joe Biden is still relevant today!)

 I hated the book because as much as Lakoff tried to fight it, he does too much of the “no reasonable person could think this way unless they were being manipulated” spiel.
 It is just too condescending and partisan for my tastes, which I think takes away from some luster of the book for me.

 A topic nearest to my heart, tort reform, is the classic example.
-Lakoff writes (on page 30 for those of you following along at home) that conservatives are not focused on tort reform because of their disdain for the volume of lawsuits, but because they want to take money out the coffers of progressives by taking away the attorneys’ fees available to trial lawyers.
+Lakoff writes (on page 30 for those of you following along at home) that conservatives do not focus on tort reform because of their disdain for the volume of lawsuits, but because they want to take money out the coffers of progressives by taking away the attorneys’ fees available to trial lawyers.
 Obviously, these attorneys are prone to contribute heavily to progressive candidates.

 The thought had never occurred to me that tort reform is a back door to bleed progressive causes and I’m sure there is some truth to it.
 But the notion that this is the primary source of the motivation for tort reform among conservative thinkers ignores the magnitude of the animosity in many circles of our society – including people smarter than me – with frivolous lawsuits and, to a lesser extent, large jury verdicts.

-This problem is compounded by the repeating of verdicts that are completely taken out of context (the McDonald’s verdict), fabricated (the Stella Awards), or simply rare.
+This problem is compounded by the repeating of verdicts taken out of context (the McDonald’s verdict), fabricated (the Stella Awards), or are rare.
 Compounding this problem further is the fact that celebrities use lawsuits as the resolution mechanism of first choice, leading Americans to assume that these de facto aliens are a microcosm of our country.